 The Beyond Ultimate Cinnamon Buns take basic cinnamon rolls to the next level with a rich babka dough as the base.
 The recipe requires two days to make, but is so worth it.
 The dough is made on the first day and refrigerated overnight.
 While I made cinnamon buns, there are also instructions on how to turn the dough into sticky buns with Almond Honey or Caramel Glazes.
 The cinnamon buns can also be topped with a white fondant glaze.

-1 tablespoon (0.5 ounce/14 grams) unsalted butter at room temperature or vegetable oil
+- 1 tablespoon (0.5 ounces, 14 grams) unsalted butter at room temperature, or vegetable oil